 NOTE: Please ensure you complete both forms with as much information as possible or your registration may be delayed.

 Please put your completed forms in our letter box and we will register you upon receipt.
+Please be aware, however, that due to current workload this is taking up to seven working days to complete.
+If you feel you may run out of medications before your registration with us is actioned, please request these from your current surgery.
 Once we are fully operational again we will need to check your proof of address (any document with your name and address on) and photographic ID so we can confirm that the details are correct.
 We require individual forms for each member of your household.

 Medical treatment is available from the date of registration.
 Please contact reception for further information.

 You will have a named, accountable doctor who is responsible for coordinating your care.
 You can still talk to or make appointments to see any of our doctors or nurses, not just your named GP.

 We recommend that new patients undertake a health check with a practice nurse.

 If you are ill while away from home or if you are not registered with a doctor but need to see one you can receive emergency treatment from the local GP practice.

 You can be registered as a temporary patient for up to three months.
 This will allow you to be on the local practice list and still remain a patient of your permanent GP.
 After three months you will have to re-register as a temporary patient or permanently register with that practice.

 To register as a temporary patient simply contact the local practice you wish to use.
 Practices do not have to accept you as a temporary patient although they do have an obligation to offer emergency treatment.
 You cannot register as a temporary patient at a practice in the town or area where you are already registered.

 For information in all languages regarding NHS services, please go to the NHS website.